 - Space Odyssey

 - Prehistoric journey

 If you pay a one-time membership fee, you can get into this museum free any day of the week.
-Additionally, they do offer free days from time to time, so keep an eye on their website for upcoming free days, here.
-December 6 is a free day!
+Additionally, they do offer free days from time to time, so keep an eye on their website for upcoming free days here.

 Children’s Museum of Denver

 The Children’s Museum of Denver is open Wednesday through Sunday and boasts a plethora of kid-friendly, hands-on exhibits.
 Kids can investigate bubbles, water, and kinetics, explore a fire station, or scramble through an adventure forest.